villanuv/lfo_api/README.md

 # LfoApi

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/lfo_api`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+LfoApi is a Ruby gem that wraps the hypothetical API for Leapfrog Online.
+While it is not published, this is my solution to the given challenge.
+The gem is meant to run locally.

+Because it is hypothetical, there were additional support files added to make tests work.
+They are meant to be reviewed.

+## Local Development

+Clone the repo, and run `bin/setup` to install dependencies.
+To run tests, run `rake spec`.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+To install this gem onto your local machine, run `bundle exec rake install`.

+Dependencies installed include: bundler, rake, rspec, webmock, sinatra, faraday and json.

 ## Installation